o101010/qbt-theme-Linux/README.md

+# Linux variante
+This fork is a help for people using qBittorrent on Linux tring tu use custom theme.

+Four themes are available, build for Ubuntu based OS and Qt 5.12.8.
+With a little change, you can directly used pre-build theme.
+Otherwise, you can bluid it yourself by following [this notice](Build/README.md).

 # How to use

 1. Download the `.qbtheme` file of your taste.
 We recommend you download it in a **qBittorrent Themes** folder, but it is not mandatory.